RushabhShah130/datasem5dtest2/README.md

-# Multiple branch in git
+# Multiple Branch in Git
 This repo is for how to work with multiple branch